Tabrez-dev/Baremetal-LED-Blink-Using-Systick-CortexM0/README.md

 ![image](https://github.com/user-attachments/assets/a458cbcc-68ad-4df5-b715-e30ca1bf9022)

 Do Not Forget To Add .svd file in **Peripherals** to use Ozone properly for this board.
 Use appropriate .svd file for your board.

+Note: STLinkReflash utility runs on Windows only.
+I used windows to downlaod J-Link firmware on the st-link debugger and Ubuntu to run ozone and do rest of the project.